 Extraction of Phosphorus and Potassium

-Turn on the balance, set a weigh boat on the top and zero the balance.
+Turn on the balance, set a weigh boat on the top, and zero the balance.

 Use a spatula to weigh out 2 g of soil (dried and sieved) and transfer into a labeled 100 ml beaker.